manish8917/Dog-Identification-App/README.md

 ![Screenshot](result1.png)

-# The step-wise thought process of the building of model and its results is available here in my blog [post](https://medium.com/@manishislampur1988/fun-with-cnn-app-to-identify-breed-of-your-doggy-9d3dbd06c513)
+**The step-wise thought process of the building of model and its results is available here in my [blog](https://medium.com/@manishislampur1988/fun-with-cnn-app-to-identify-breed-of-your-doggy-9d3dbd06c513)**